What is self-isolation?

 Try to get as much light and fresh air as you can.
 Open your windows every now and then, or sit near a window so you can gaze out.

 Get out in the garden if you have one – you could take your work or exercise outside, or do some gardening.
-If not, make sure you go for daily walks to soak up some vitamin D.

 Why not try growing some herbs or vegetables in the garden or on a windowsill, so you can enjoy your own fresh produce, while saving money?